-Kresge Library Services partners with Study.net and University of Michigan Printing Services for the production and delivery of electronic course materials and printed TEXTPAKs.
-Kresge Learning Support Staff handle all of the administrative tasks, work directly with faculty to obtain the necessary materials, clear copyright and permissions, coordinate production with Study.net, and communicate with students regarding purchasing and access.
+Kresge Library Services partnered with Study.net and University of Michigan Printing Services for the production and delivery of digital course materials and an optional printed TEXTPAK.
+Kresge Learning Support Staff handle all of the administrative tasks, work directly with faculty to obtain the necessary materials, clear copyright permissions, coordinate production with Study.net, and communicate with students regarding purchasing and accessing their digital course materials

 Cases and Teaching Notes